Looking for the best website monetization strategies for your self-hosted WordPress blog?

 Well, crazy ideas matter too!

-Sometimes being crazy and taking risks can result in massive success.
+In fact… sometimes being crazy and taking risks can result in massive success.

 But this isn’t a crazy idea.